 WE MADE PLASTIC.
 WE DEPEND ON IT.
 NOW WE’RE DROWNING IN IT

-The results of the waste audit and the brand audit were presented at the Vigyan Bhavan by Priyadarshinee Shrestha, the team leader of the WWF-India Khangchendzonga Landscape Office, Sikkim and Roshan Rai during a meeting organised by the Ministry of Environment Forest and Climate Change as part of the World Environment Day.
+The results of the waste audit and the brand audit were presented at the Vigyan Bhavan by Priyadarshinee Shrestha, the team leader of the WWF-India Khangchendzonga Landscape Office, Sikkim and Roshan Rai during a meeting organized by the Ministry of Environment Forest and Climate Change as part of the World Environment Day.
 Roshan says about the presentation, “The Vigyan Bhavan presentation went well but there was no commitment made by the Ministry.
 The data was further made public on June 4 at the Delhi press club along with data of other cities but no response from the ‘offending companies’ as yet.”
 That is a shame.

-We will be conducting a clean up drive soon.
+We will be conducting a cleanup drive soon.
 If anyone wants to volunteer please drop a comment.

-Also to all the tour operators in Himachal, Jammu, Uttrakhand and Nepal, please pledge to make your destination clean and plastic free.
+Also to all the tour operators in Himachal, Jammu, Uttrakhand, and Nepal, please pledge to make your destination clean and plastic-free.